mvervoort/Azure-ManagedIdentity-demo-FunctionApp/README.md

 ## Setup

-Update the input variables in [Setup.ps1](Setup.ps1) to your needs, and run [Setup.ps1](Setup.ps1).
-This will:
+1. Update the input variables in [Setup.ps1](Setup.ps1) to your needs

-1. Create a Resource Group
-2. Create a Storage Account
-3. Assign permissions for current user
-4. Create blob containers
-5. Create a Function App
-6. Create a System Assigned Managed Idenity
-7. Create User Assigned Managed Identity
-8. Update settings locally
-9. Update settings in deployed Function App
-10. Publishing the Function App
+2. Run [Setup.ps1](Setup.ps1).
+This will create the full solution.
+You can also run each block manually.

 ## Usage

-1. Run locally using the 'Azure Functions Core Tools' and 'Azurite storage emulator'.
+1. Run/develop locally using the 'Azure Functions Core Tools' and 'Azurite storage emulator'.
 2. Or test the Functions in the Azure Portal (after deploying using [Setup.ps1](Setup.ps1))

 ## Result

-Below is a table of all the results of local development (in Function simulator) and Function App (Test/Run of the Function in the Function App).
+Below is a table of all the results of local development (in Function emulator) and Function App (Test/Run of the Function in the Function App).

 | Credentials | Local development | Function App |